mark-james-coder/acebook-onlyfoursandhorses/README.md

 As a User
 So that I can start using Acebook quickly
-I would like to directed to All Posts after login
+I would like to directed to My Wall after login

 As a User
 So that I can navigate make use of all parts of the website